 Come Join Us at USU!

-Registration for Trade Secrets 2014 is now open.
+Registration for Trade Secrets 2014 is now closed.

 Bob Gillespie, professor of music, is responsible for string teacher training at The Ohio State University, which has one of the largest and most extensive string pedagogy degree programs in the nation.
 Degrees in string teaching at Ohio State include undergraduate, master's, and PhD programs.
 Currently 30 students are enrolled - one of the largest classes in the country.
 His graduating students teach in school systems and universities throughout the country.